 The Vibrameter is used to assess the nerve conduction of specific sensory nerve fibres.
 It is often used in a clinical setting to test for conditions such as carpal tunnel syndrome or repetitive strain injury (RSI).
 A probe is placed on the area to be tested and a vibration stimulus is produced, the subject is asked to let the operator know when they first feel the sensation of vibration.
 The vibration stimulus is then turned down and the subject is asked to report when the sensation disappears.

 Electronic algometer - Pressure algometry is well documented in scientific literature as an efficient, objective physical component for evaluating point tenderness, pain syndromes and patients' pain perceptions.
 JTECH algometry systems enable you to objectively quantify pressure pain thresholds and tolerances for establishing a diagnosis, evaluating efficacy of pain-relieving modalities and medications, tracking progress, and evaluating pain perception.

 The laboratory also has equipment required for conducting cardio-pulmonary investigations including Cosmed metabolic system and spirometry.

 Dr Anne Mandy is an Associate Professor within the Centre for Health Research, School of Health Sciences and Deputy Director of Postgraduate Research Studies of Brighton Doctoral College.

-Her role includes management of doctoral students within the College of Life, Health and Physical Science, the development of doctoral research training and responding to the needs of supervisors and students.
+Her role includes management of doctoral students within our life, health and physical science subjects, the development of doctoral research training and responding to the needs of supervisors and students.